Holiday Inn Resort at Jekyll Island was the Vacation We Needed this Summer

 Holiday Inn Resort is located right at the coast and offers beach front access directly in front of the hotel.

 Each room has outdoor access and individual air conditioner units.
-We did have to check in via the lobby, but the staff member wore a mask.

 The hotel is structured where every room has a double room with an ocean room seating area and balcony/patio and a bedroom.
 Some of the rooms even have family set-ups with bunk beds.
 I love double rooms because I have kids and it’s so nice to have enough space to put the kids to bed earlier than adults.
 Both rooms had TVs.

 When we arrived I was excited to find a full-size fridge with a freezer.
 It’s so nice to be able to pack sandwich supplies to keep kids full and happy at the beach.
-The room even had dishes, a couple pots and pans, and a portable stove unit.
-It wasn’t anything fancy but enough where you could also bring food to cook a simple stove-top dinner instead of going out if you wanted.
+The room even had dishes, a couple of pots and pans, and a portable stove unit.
+It wasn’t anything fancy but enough that you could also bring food to cook a simple stove-top dinner instead of going out if you wanted.

 The Beach Front at Holiday Inn Resort Jekyll Island